-The purpose of this committee is to assist with policies, procedures, program planning and other issues relating to governance as well as program related activities such as self-assessment, community assessment, review of program plans, developing goals, objectives and program outcomes, developing the program budget, etc.
+The purpose of this committee will assist with policies, procedures, program planning and other issues relating to governance as well as program related activities such as self-assessment, community assessment, review of program plans, developing goals, objectives and program outcomes, developing the program budget, etc.

-Section 3 - Parent/Guardian Committee
+Section 3 - Activity Committee

-The purpose of this committee is to assist in program activities such as planning parent/guardian activities and trainings, developing support groups, developing a newsletter, etc.
+The purpose of this committee will assist in program activities such as planning parent activities and trainings, developing support groups, developing a newsletter, etc.